 How Esper Can help Your x86 Run On Android

 Now, we have the opportunity to bring EEA on x86 with Esper.
-And we’ve done it for a customer essentially turning thousands of throw-away Windows CE devices into a continuing productive hardware asset for the customer.
+We’ve done it for a customer essentially turning thousands of throw-away Windows CE devices into a continuing productive hardware asset.
 The beauty of this approach is that the customer already built their app set for Android, delivering it on new hardware.
 Thus they had what they needed, it only required Android to replace Windows CE on this particular x86 device.